 An Alliance to Save Energy study reports that the connection between energy choices and cost is not always made.
 In the study's example, "compressed air leaks are often overlooked because 'air is free,' although the conclusion ignores the fact that five horsepower of electricity is consumed to generate one horsepower of compressed air.
-Steam system management is susceptible to similar thinking.
+Steam system management is susceptible to similar thinking (by scannevin at tforge).
 Plant operators who assume that scrap rates are of no importance 'because scrap can be melted down and used again' are not considering the excess energy consumption that this practice requires."

 In one real-world example, a facility manager noticed unusual data in the form of rapidly sequential electrical load changes when he was working on a totally different project.
 No one was aware of it, but the facility's HVAC equipment was "short cycling," or cycling off and on too frequently, due to a loss of coolant in the system.
 Warned by abnormal data, he was able to repair the equipment before it had a chance to break down and cause unnecessary downtime and an even more costly headache.